 In this weeks class we’re introducing the principles of perspective, with an emphasis on using perceived/impressionistic rather than optical/mathematical applications in our art.
 But i Also wanted to make a point about the value of the humble single point perspective technique, and how in many cases it’s very powerful by

 Artists have been using mechanical aides since the beginning.
 Variations on the idea go all the way back to the Egyptian ‘canon of proportions’.
 Grinds are a classic way to break down the picture plane, compose space, alter and record it.
 Archaeologists use them too, in order to document the spatial relationships

-In class we talked about some basic compositional rules last weekend.
+In class 3 we talk about some basic compositional rules.
 The Rule of 3rds – the golden mean; Lead room; Geometry and symmetry; Rule of odds; & Simplification!
-To illustrate applications of the Rule of 3rds, I’ve collected some excellent images and imposed the grid on them all so you can look at how well the […]
+And how those ideas and other lend contribute fundamental elements of what makes for dynamic art.
+To illustrate applications of the Rule of 3rds,